The inspiration to paint healing art…

 My desire was to create art that would be uplifting to my spirit.
 In order to paint this kind of art, I first had to examine the areas of my life that needed lifting.
 So I would ask myself questions, such as, “What is bothering me?
-How does this make me feel?
-How do I want to feel?
 Why does it bother me?
 Where does this feeling come from? ” And then I would reflect upon my gained wisdom through life and my spiritual studies for advice to see how I could look at life differently, and then that advice was what I painted once I could choose the symbolism to get that message across.

 When I first began to paint nurturing art, I didn’t know that my art was going to be about self-love.
 In fact, I didn’t know what self-love was.
 I thought I had known what it was before getting sick, but afterwards when I lost the ability to do the things that I use to be able to do, I stopped loving myself and realized that my self-worth had been conditional.